cneud/hip21_ocrevaluation/README.md

 Resources for replication of the experiments in the [HIP'21](https://blog.sbb.berlin/hip2021/) paper "A Survey of OCR Evaluation Tools and Metrics".

+## How to use

+TODO: Makefile and documentation

 ## Data

 The `data` directory contains the Ground Truth, OCR and evaluation results.